svera/vertical-bezels-4-3/README.md

 "Config config" files (.cfg) ==> cfgs folder.
 These are the .cfg files that sit in the retrorach CONFIGS folder (files are stripped down to remove everything but overlay info).

-## Credits

-Thanks to AndrewH, UDb23 and Mayki from Retropie forums for their awesome work.

-And big thanks to svera for giving 4:3 bezels a home!!!
+Big thanks to svera for giving 4:3 bezels a home!!!